 Barring that recent shock defeat against Scotland, England have been very impressive in the 50-overs format in recent times with nine wins in their past eleven bilateral one-day international series.
 After failing to reach the final of last year's ICC Champions Trophy, they beat the West Indies 4-0 and then Australia 4-1 to win back-to-back ODI series at home.
 The hosts played their last ODI series against Australia at home which they won quite comfortably.

 Owing to their impressive performances in the Indian Premier League, batsman KL Rahul and pace bowler Siddarth Kaul have both found a place in the 16-man ODI and T20I squad.
 The selectors have also included batsman Shreyas Iyer while leaving out Ajinkya Rahane who, barring just the one game, had failed to make an impact on the South Africa tour earlier this year.
 Rahane, however, has found a place for himself in the 18-man test squad along with the other two test specialists Murali Vijay and Cheteshwar Pujara.
 Paceman Umesh Yadav was the standout bowler for RCB in the IPL and his good performance has earned him a spot in the T20 squad.
 Ambati Rayudu failed to pass his fitness test and he has been replaced in the ODI squad by Suresh Raina.

 Manish Pandey, Mohammed Shami, Axar Patel, Shardul Thakur and Kedar Jadhav (who has not recovered from the injury he sustained during the IPL) are the others to have been left out.
 Young off-spinner Washington Sundar has been trusted and included for both the formats while Ravichandran Ashwin and Ravindra Jadeja continue to remain sidelined.
 Jasprit Bumrah and Bhuvneshwar Kumar have retained their places in the pace department while Jaydev Unadkat has been ignored.

-Virat Kohli, Shikhar Dhawan, Rohit Sharma and MS Dhoni will be the key men for India with the bat.
+Virat Kohli, Shikhar Dhawan, Rohit Sharma and MS Dhoni will be the key batsmen for India on this tour.
 Kohli is leading the ICC ODI player rankings for batsmen and he is also the world number two in tests.
-The skipper is averaging over 58 in ODIs and has scored the most runs for his side in the shortest format.
+The skipper is averaging over 50 in both the formats and he has also scored the most runs for his side in the shortest format.
 Dhawan has shown good ODI form of late and he has also been impressive for the Sunrisers Hyderabad in the IPL.
 Rohit Sharma is likely to open the batting with Dhawan in the white-ball series and could be difficult to contain if he survives the swing of the new ball early on and gets set.
 Dhoni will be another key player for the visitors in both the T20Is and the ODIs as his presence in the middle order provides stability to the team.
 The former captain has the ability to read the situation very well and can change gears whenever the need be.
 Murali Vijay and Cheteshwar Pujara are test specialists and they have the ability to play the big innings.